-Despite lots of venue (such as barns) take advantage of the outdoor landscape, and often celebrate outdoor unions, almost of the venue offer an indoor option.
+Despite lots of venues (such as barns) take advantage of the outdoor landscape, and often celebrate outdoor unions, almost of the venue offer an indoor option.

-Indeed, given the uncertain character of the climate, not having a covered option it pretty critical.
+Given the uncertain character of the climate, not having a covered option, it pretty critical.

 Even backyard wedding usually rent tent service in case of rain.

 Some states (Colorado, Utah) offer a large variety of breathtaking landscape.
 Minnesota has nothing similar.
 Nevertheless, the north part of the 10, 000 lakes states, offers some nice forest, and rock formations, that can be a great asset for bride and groom pics.

 Some part of the South-East, with hills, can also be considered charming and photogenic.

 We should not forget the 10 000 lakes!
 It’s always great to take advantage of a lake in photography.